armujahid/reactnd-project-mobile-flashcards/README.md

 ## Platform

-This app has been tested on Android O. Although it should also work on iOS.
+This app has been tested on Android Oreo 8.0.0 (Mi A1) and iOS 11.2.6 (iPhone5s).

 ## Published link